gdluxx/gdluxx/docs/getting-started/installation.md

 ### Quick Start

-:::danger ⚠️ **Critical: Directory Permissions** ⚠️ You **MUST** create the bind mount directory (`data`) before starting the container.
+:::danger ⚠️ **Critical: Directory Permissions** ⚠️
+You **MUST** create the bind mount directory (`data`) before starting the container.
 The container runs as user `1000:1000`, not root, and _cannot modify host directory permissions_ for you.

-If you skip step 1, Docker will create the directory as `root`, and the container will fail to start with permission errors.
+If you skip step 1, Docker will create the directory as `root`, and the container will fail to start because of permission errors.
 :::

 ::: tip Custom paths: Want your data elsewhere?